elvisperlika/raga.io/docs/index.md

 - which components are in charge of updating the __state__ of the system? _when_? _how_?

 > State diagrams are welcome here -->

+#### Client Actor

+*ClientActor* orchestrates the entire lifecycle of the client-side logic: it initializes the UI, discovers the cluster, requests a game session, and runs a synchronized game loop with the server.
+It transitions between two main modes:

+- **Homepage mode (`viewBehavior`)**: discovery, matchmaking, and session acquisition.
+- **In-game mode (`run`)**: simulation–render–synchronization loop with the Child Server.

+It also processes user actions (e.g., JoinRandomRoom) and handles end-of-game transitions.

+#### Initialization

+When `apply()` is invoked:

+- Logs startup and initializes the main View, displaying the status "Offline".
+- Registers itself in the Akka Receptionist under `CLIENT_SERVICE_KEY`.
+- Subscribes to cluster membership events with `JoinNetwork`.
+- Enters Homepage mode by invoking `viewBehavior(view)`.

+At this stage, the actor becomes discoverable and begins reacting to cluster state changes.

+#### Homepage Mode

+In this mode manages all events prior to entering a game session.
+It may hold an optional reference to the Child Game Manager (`manager: ActorRef[ChildEvent]`).

+##### Handled messages

+- **`JoinNetwork(MemberUp)`**
+  - Displays "Connecting..." in the UI.
+  - No state change occurs.

+- **`GameManagerAddress(managerRef)`**
+  - Indicates that a game manager was discovered.
+  - Updates the UI with "Connected", and transitions to `viewBehavior(view, Some(managerRef))`.

+- **`LocalClientEvent.JoinRandomRoom`**
+  - If a manager reference is available, calls `requestWorld(nickName, ctx, manager)`.
+  - If not, updates the UI with "Connecting..." message.

+- **`ServiceNotAvailable()`**
+  - Updates the UI with a service-unavailable message.

+- **`LocalClientEvent.ReceivedWorld(world, player, managerRef)`**
+  - Indicates successful session acquisition.
+  - Steps performed:
+    - Creates a local world model and player representation.
+    - Initializes `ImmutableGameStateManager` and `LocalView`.
+    - Closes the menu and shows the game view.
+    - Sends an initial `Tick` to itself to start the game loop.

+#### Mother Actor

+`MotherActor` functions as the central coordinator and matchmaker in the Raga.io distributed architecture.
+It does not manage gameplay logic directly but is responsible for:

+- Tracking all active Child Servers and their states.
+- Managing Client connections and distributing them to available game servers.
+- Handling pending clients when no child servers are available.
+- Managing server registration, deregistration, and fault handling.

+The actor operates as a stateful event handler that reacts to cluster events and client lifecycle messages, maintaining a dynamic view of the system through its internal `MotherState`.

+##### Initialization

+When `apply()` is invoked:

+- Logs the startup message and registers the actor in the Akka Receptionist using `MOTHER_SERVICE_KEY`.
+- Spawns the `MembersManager` actor, which monitors the cluster and forwards membership events.
+- Initializes its behaviour with an empty `MotherState`, containing no children and no pending clients.

+At this stage, the `MotherActor` is ready to accept and respond to system-level events.

+##### Main Behaviour

+The actor maintains two key data structures inside `MotherState`:

+- `children`: a list of active `ChildState` objects, each representing a connected child server, its assigned clients, and the associated world ID.
+- `pendingClients`: a list of clients waiting for assignment because no child servers are currently available.

+The actor transitions through different states purely based on incoming messages:

+- **`ClientUp(client)`**
+  - Triggered when a new client joins the network.
+  - Attempts to assign the client to the least-loaded child server using `findFreeChild`.
+    - **If no child server is available:**
+      - Logs the unavailability and replies with `ServiceNotAvailable()` to the client.
+      - Adds the client to `pendingClients` for future assignment.
+    - **If a child server is available:**
+      - Sends `GameManagerAddress(child.ref)` to the client.
+      - Updates the child’s client list to include the new client.

+- **`ClientLeft(client)`**
+  - Triggered when a client disconnects or leaves a session.
+  - Removes the client from the assigned child’s client list.
+  - If the client was pending, removes it from `pendingClients`.
+  - If assigned to a child server, notifies that server with `ChildClientLeft(client)`.

+- **`ChildServerUp(child)`**
+  - Triggered when a new child server joins the network.
+  - Generates a unique `worldId` using `generateWorldID`.
+  - Sends `SetUp(worldId)` to the new child server to initialize its game session.
+  - Assigns all pending clients to this new server by sending them `GameManagerAddress(child)`.
+  - Adds the new child server to the `children` list with its `worldId` and an empty client list.

+- **`ChildServerLeft(child)`**
+  - Triggered when a child server disconnects or fails.
+  - Removes the server from the `children` list.
+  - Clients previously assigned to this server are now orphaned and must reconnect in a future cycle (handled externally by the `MembersManager` and client retry logic).

+The `MotherActor` maintains consistent global state by:

+- Tracking every active child server and its load (number of connected clients).
+- Keeping a list of pending clients and assigning them immediately when a new child becomes available.
+- Notifying child servers when clients disconnect to prevent orphaned references.

+The actor’s state is updated immutably: every behaviour invocation constructs a new `MotherState` copy with the updated lists.

+The actor uses a simple least-loaded server selection algorithm to distribute clients:

+- `findFreeChild(state)` sorts the list of children by the number of connected clients.
+- The first server in the sorted list (i.e., the one with the fewest clients) is selected.

+This ensures even load distribution and minimizes performance bottlenecks across child servers.

+#### Child Actor

 ### Data and Consistency Issues